chadcodes/chadcodes.github.io/README.md

-This is the personal website of Chad Ridgway, hosted by GitHub Pages.
-You can find it at simplegrowth.github.io
+This is the personal website of Chad, hosted by GitHub Pages.